subomionanuga/bank-app-ruby/README.md

 account.withdraw(10000)

-account.statement
+account.statement.body
  ```
- * The printed result of `account.statement` should be the below
+ * The printed result of `account.statement.body` should be the below
  ```
  date || credit || debit || balance
  12/02/2019 || 10000 || 0 || 10000